 As we all continue to cope with impacts of the current pandemic, our Holy Father asks: “In what way can we help heal our world?”
 One of the simplest ways we can start is by staying safer at home and acting with care; and by practicing physical distancing, proper hygiene, as well as refraining from large social gatherings.

-Oahu is currently in Tier 3 of the COVID-19 Recovery Framework that increases social gatherings up to 10 people and allows for some outdoor sports events.
-Mayor Rick Blangiardi’s proclamation on March 24, 2021 will be in effect until May 5, 2021.
+Oahu is currently in Tier 5 of the COVID-19 Recovery Framework that increases social gatherings up to 25 people indoors and allows up to 75 people for outdoor activities.
+Mayor Rick Blangiardi’s proclamation on July 2, 2021 will be in effect until September 5, 2021 unless otherwise noted.
 To maximize safe distancing, please follow these Department of Health “Tips for Socializing Safely – Hawaii Style” that include recommendations to meet outdoors, staying at least 6 feet apart and greeting each other with a wave or a shaka instead of a hug.

 Let us remain steadfast in the mantra that we are all in this together and we WILL get through this crisis as One ‘Ohana!
 We encourage all to continue practicing Safer at Home-Act with Care policies that include regular use of masks, especially in public places.
 The Office for Social Ministry will continue to inform you of resources to share with persons who are vulnerable in your parish community.
 This is one way we all can Witness to Jesus.